scientiac/scientiac.github.io/content/blog/nixos_intro.md

 [Intro to Nix Flakes by TWEAG](https://www.tweag.io/blog/2020-05-25-flakes/)
 [The Nix Hour (Youtube)](https://www.youtube.com/playlist?list=PLyzwHTVJlRc8yjlx4VR4LU5A5O44og9in)

-> I will be updating more notes about on top of this [map](https://map.scientiac.space/thoughts/nixOS/).
+> I will be updating more notes about nixOS on top of this [map](https://map.scientiac.space/thoughts/nixOS/).